agaffar74/readme-file-generator/README.md

 # README File Generator
   ![Github licence](http://img.shields.io/badge/license-MIT-blue.svg)

+  ## User Story
+  * AS A developer
+  * I WANT a README generator
+  * SO THAT I can quickly create a professional README for a new project

   ## Description
   This is a command line application that dynamically generate a professional README.md file from user's input